 The fair compensation meaning goes beyond simply meeting legal requirements; it involves offering equitable pay based on the employee’s role and value to the organization, ensuring transparency and fairness across all levels.

 Essentially, it refers to a pay structure that aligns an employee's salary, employee benefits, and rewards with their skills, experience, and contributions, while also being competitive with market standards.
+It is not correct to provide compensation based on age, sex, ethnicity, or sexual orientation.
+In fact, it could be considered a form of discrimination at work.

 Why is Understanding Fair Compensation Important for HR, Business Owners, and Team Leaders?